phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 ### General

-Representational State Transfer, or **REST**, is an architectural style for distributed hypermedia systems.
+Representational State Transfer, or [REST](#REST), is an architectural style for distributed hypermedia systems.
 Introduced and first defined in 2000 in Chapter 5, REST, of the doctoral dissertation "Architectural Styles and the Design of Network-based Software Architecture" by Roy Fielding.

 **Hypermedia**, or hypertext, is defined by the presence of application control information embedded within, or as a layer above, the presentation of information.
 Hypermedia allows for a virtually unbound network of resources while also guiding users through an application as they navigate through hyperlinks.